arvinemadi/Distributed-System-Design/README.md

 ### Design Twitter:
 The focus of this system design was on NewsFeed generation and scalibility for a read heavy system.
 Trending topics is covered in 'Top-K heavy hitters' and search for key word would be added separately.

+### Time Series DB:
+Functional and non-Functional requirements can vary.
+The focus was on the concept of hot to store so that both write and reads can be done efficiently.
+The concept is similar to LSM (Log-Structured Merge Tree) but instead of arranging/sort based on the key, we can arrange/sort based on time.

+- Intro to LSM based DBs: https://www.youtube.com/watch?v=P2xtlLymqqI
+- InfluxDB lecture with more details: https://www.youtube.com/watch?v=2SUBRE6wGiA